 That can come about because the employees are hired for their ability to play a grand game of Clue.
 Their knowledge is paramount about the minutest detail.
 So only the employees whose sense of well-being is stoked by being able to find that one item are valued.

 But the missing element is the desire to complete the sale with other items the customer didn’t ask for but could certainly use or want.
 Training is probably given on adding on, but it fundamentally isn’t their operations model.

 Instead of touting “cash mobs,” Pinterest or Facebook "likes" as effective, the hard work an independent retailer has to focus on is a massive rebooting and refocusing their efforts that values more than product knowledge; it values customers as human beings first, product details second.

 Three ways hardware retailers can reboot:

 Focus on how to move more merch, not add more products.
-Hardware stores in particular have aisles and aisles of interesting stuff to browse.
-The trouble is, without a clear merchandising plan with a customer focus, the customer feels “looking around” at all the options will take too long.
+Hardware stores in particular, have aisles and aisles of interesting stuff to browse.
+The trouble is, without a clear merchandising plan with a customer focus, the customer feels that “looking around” at all the options will take too long.

-Are independent hardware stores ready for for a reboot?
+Are independent hardware stores ready for a reboot?
 Yes.

 Are they willing to make the changes necessary?
 I hope so...

 Not a hardware retailer?